-Connecticut Children's Medical Center has a nationally recognized Antimicrobial Stewardship Program (ASP), led by an infectious disease physician and infectious disease pharmacist.
+Connecticut Children's has a nationally recognized Antimicrobial Stewardship Program (ASP), led by an infectious disease physician and infectious disease pharmacist.
 Founded in 2011, the program has led multiple initiatives to reduce inappropriate antimicrobial prescribing, and created clinical pathways and guidelines that have resulted in improved patient care and outcomes.
 Integral to the ASP is an accredited second-year pediatric infectious disease pharmacy residency program, creating a truly collaborative practice environment.
 A core goal of the fellowship program is to train infectious disease physicians to be competent in managing an antimicrobial stewardship program of their own.

 Learn by seeing